Supply Chain Management Forecasting & Volatility | Case Study

 3. How does your on-time delivery rate impact monthly revenue recognition?

-Companies who partner with a contract manufacturer to refine their materials forecasting models can reduce the volatility in their supply chain, proactively address potential material shortages and maintain higher on-time delivery rates.
+Companies who partner with a contract manufacturer will benefit in many ways.
+This will lead to refining materials forecasting models and can reduce volatility in their supply chain.
+It proactively addresses potential material shortages and maintains higher on-time delivery rates.

 Our client, a global technology and engineering company, struggled to maintain accuracy and consistency with their material stocking program.
-A root cause analysis revealed flaws in the client’s forecast model resulting in material stocking levels that didn’t properly reflect demand for the client’s finished goods.
-The disconnect between the stock on hand and the actual demand often resulted in delays and additional expenses.
+A root cause analysis revealed flaws in the client’s forecast model.
+It resulted in material stocking levels that didn’t properly reflect demand for the client’s finished goods.
+The disconnect between stock on hand and the actual demand often resulted in delays and additional expenses.

-• Analyze the gap between forecast and actual over a significant period of time, such as 12 months.
+• Review the gap between forecast and actual over a period of 12 months or longer.

-• Identify pain points, such as increased delivery times, within the current planning and stocking process.
+• Identify pain points like increased delivery times within the current planning and stocking process.

-• Be sure to calculate the hidden costs of inaccurate stocking levels.
+• Calculate the hidden costs of inaccurate stocking levels.

-At a time when nearly every business is impacted by supply chain shortages and delays, the need to anticipate material requirements early enough to allow for procurement and production is critical.
-If the materials supplier faces shortages, then the process must allow both the client and contract manufacturer adequate time to identify and implement alternatives.
-Yet, when the schedule relies on outdated forecasting methods, then the process is often plunged unnecessarily into a reactive and volatile situation.
+At a time when nearly every business is impacted by supply chain shortages and delays, the need to anticipate material requirements is critical.
+It needs to be early enough to allow for procurement and production.
+If the materials supplier faces shortages, then the process must allow both the client and contract manufacturer enough time to identify and implement alternatives.
+Yet, when the schedule relies on outdated forecasting methods, the process is often plunged into an unnecessarily reactive and volatile situation.

-On the other hand, with better demand forecasting in place, companies often lower operating costs by reducing both overstocks and last-minute substitutions.
-Additionally, accurate estimates of material requirements may allow for better price per unit and more reliable delivery timelines.
+With better demand forecasting in place, companies often lower operating costs.
+They will do this by reducing both overstocks and last-minute substitutions.
+Additionally, accurate estimates of material requirements allow for better price per unit and more reliable delivery timelines.

 Requested Date Service Level